photoprism/photoprism-docs/docs/getting-started/config-files/defaults.md

 UploadNSFW: true
 ```

-To avoid ambiguity, it is recommended to enclose text strings in double quotes `"`, especially if they contain spaces, a colon, or other special characters.
+To avoid ambiguity, it is recommended to enclose text strings in `"` (double quotes), especially if they contain spaces, a colon, or other special characters.

 !!! note ""
     File and directory paths may be specified using `~` as a placeholder for the home directory of the current user, e.g. `~/Pictures`.
 Relative paths can also be specified via `./pathname`.